run-llama/mcp-server-llamacloud/README.md

 # LlamaCloud MCP Server

-A MCP server connecting to a managed index on [LlamaCloud](https://cloud.llamaindex.ai/)
+A MCP server connecting to multiple managed indexes on [LlamaCloud](https://cloud.llamaindex.ai/)

-This is a TypeScript-based MCP server that implements a connection to a managed index on LlamaCloud.
+This is a TypeScript-based MCP server that creates multiple tools, each connected to a specific managed index on LlamaCloud.
+Each tool is defined through command-line arguments.

 <a href="https://glama.ai/mcp/servers/o4fcj7x2cg"><img width="380" height="200" src="https://glama.ai/mcp/servers/o4fcj7x2cg/badge" alt="LlamaCloud Server MCP server" /></a>

 ## Features

 ### Tools
-- `get_information` - Get information from your knowledge base to answer questions.
-  - Takes query as required parameters
+- Creates a separate tool for each index you define
+- Each tool provides a `query` parameter to search its specific index
+- Auto-generates tool names like `get_information_index_name` based on index names

 ## Development